Francesca Lollobrigida

 Francesca Lollobrigida (born 7 February 1991) is an Italian speed skater.
 She was born in Frascati.
 She competed at the 2014 Winter Olympics in Sochi, where she placed 23rd in the 3000 meters.
-Actress Gina Lollobrigida was her grand-aunt.
+Actress Gina Lollobrigida was her grand-aunt, though the two had never met.
+The lawyer and politician, and current Minister of Agriculture of Italy, Francesco Lollobrigida, is her cousin.

 Lollobrigida is the current holder of the Italian records on 3000 and 5000 metres.

 She won a silver medal and a bronze in speed skating at the 2022 Winter Olympics.

 Lollobrigida has won several championship medals in inline speed skating.